Let’s be honest for a minute; reporting is NOT usually the most exciting part of our job, right?

-- In order to be effective, agencies need to remember to explain the data rather than use industry jargon and terms.
+- In order to be effective, agencies need to remember to explain the data rather than using industry jargon and terms.
 This is one of the primary reasons reports don’t get read.

-- The most educational reports are clearly focused to the client’s specific goals.
+- Most educational reports are clearly focused on the client’s specific goals.
 These can range from leads acquired, website conversions, or total monthly online sales.
 Great reports show those results presented in a way the client can easily understand what is working and what isn’t.

 - Use reporting as a way to show clients what you do for them and remind them of the value this relationship brings to their bottom line.

 What To Look For: An agency that treats reporting as a priority will make good use of your time by showcasing the actionable bite-sized pieces of information directly tied to the goals in a quick and easy way.